Boosting Object Representation Learning via Motion and Object Continuity: Motion and Object Continuity

 \section{Motion and Object Continuity}

-The Motion and Object Continuity (MOC) scheme utilizes two object properties for improving object detection and representation, both of which are required for good object representation learning for downstream tasks and both of which can be discovered in visual observations over time.
+The Motion and Object Continuity (MOC) training scheme utilizes two object properties for improving object detection and representation, both of which are required for good object representation learning for reasoning tasks and both of which can be discovered in visual observations over time.
 The first property corresponds to the fact that objects tend to move in an environment.
-This can be translated to a motion detection mechanism, guiding object localization, essentially transforming unsupervised object detection into a ``motion supervised'' one.
+Via optical flow estimations~\cite{teed2020raft, stone2021smurf} this can be translated to a motion detection mechanism that guides object localization and transforms unsupervised object detection into a ``motion supervised'' one.
 The second property describes the observation that objects exist at consecutive time points in proximity to their initial location and do not simply disappear.
 This can be integrated into an object continuity constraint, enforcing encoding alignment of objects over time.

-In the following section, we provide a brief high-level description of baseline models, then introduce the two mechanisms that emerge from the previously mentioned object properties in detail.
-Let us first provide some details on background notations.